gcallah/MiscWriting/Empire/empire.md

 ### It Is Better to Be Hypocritical Than Unashamedly Bad

-In an essay entitled ("Venezuela killed the U.S.")[https://arnaudbertrand.substack.com/p/venezuela-killed-the-us], Araud Bertrand contends that although the U.S. intervened in Latin America to create regime change "at least 41 times," at least in the previous instances, the U.S. was hypocritical about its motives: "The story a nation tells itself is not trivial - it is everything."
+In an essay entitled ["Venezuela killed the U.S."](https://arnaudbertrand.substack.com/p/venezuela-killed-the-us), Araud Bertrand contends that although the U.S. intervened in Latin America to create regime change "at least 41 times," at least in the previous instances, the U.S. was hypocritical about its motives: "The story a nation tells itself is not trivial - it is everything."